 Fatigue.
-You may begin to feel fatigued because your body is not used to limited caloric intake, and you have just gone through major surgery.
+You may begin to feel fatigued because your body is not used to limited caloric intake, and you have just gone through major vertical gastric sleeve surgery.

 Showering and caring for your incisions.
 Before you leave the hospital, you will receive instructions on how to care for your incisions.
 You will need to wait 48 hours after discharge before showering.